-Police departments around the world are increasingly using cloud-based GIS for a variety of tasks, including emergency response, analyzing and predicting crime rates, tactical planning, daily coordination, to name a few.
+Police departments around the world are increasingly using online GIS for a variety of tasks, including emergency response, analyzing and predicting crime rates, tactical planning and daily coordination, to name a few.

 Existing “BIG data” collected by police agencies, including daily reports, arrests and citizen complaints, can be used for producing maps shared with both police personnel and citizens.
 Visualization on a map reveals relationships and patterns laying underneath the ‘noise’ data produces, at the same time providing an interface for integrating and accessing existing information about some location.

 The police of Chile needed a solution for displaying crime rate statistics on an interactive map, that could be used by police departments throughout the country.

-They had a local system in place that was used for analyzing the existing crime data for Chile.
-The next step was to report their findings to the local government, ministries, police departments, and general public.
-This means that the interface needed to be simple and easy to use for users of all profiles.
+They had a local system in place they used for analyzing the existing crime data for Chile.
+The next step was to report their findings to the local government, ministries, police departments, and the general public.
+That’s why the interface needed to be simple and easy to use for users of all profiles.

-Importing data to Map Editor proved to be a simple and fast process, and it didn’t take long until the system was set and ready for publishing.
+Importing data to Map Editor proved to be a simple and fast process, and it didn’t take long until the system was ready for publishing.
 The next step was to publish data using Map Portal solution.
-The result was fully customized and branded interactive map published on the official website of the Police of Chile.
+The result was a fully customized and branded interactive map published on the official website of the Police of Chile.

 On the first day of use, 16 November 2016, the portal had more than 1.200 page views and was advertised on national news.
 General public showed a lot of interest in the portal which was instantly utilized by police departments throughout Chile.
-The map includes statistics of different types of crime and robberies for particular regions, such as surprise robberies, and those done by motor vehicles, house break-ins, those which include intimidation and so on.
+The map includes statistics on different types of crime and robberies for particular regions, such as surprise robberies, and those done by motor vehicles, house break-ins, those which include intimidation and so on.
 It also shows areas where particular types of crime and risk factors are more or less frequent.